EasyPost/easy-ui/documentation/specs/Notification.md

  *   left: 0;
  *
  * In some cases, consumers may want more fine grained control over how the container is
  * positioned on the screen.
-This can be accomplished through the `notficationPlacementProps`
+This can be accomplished through the `notficationPlacement`
  * prop which can be passed through EasyUIProvider.
 See more in the examples section.
  */